vladimirkanchev/haystack-train-rag/README.md

 python src/ingest.py
 ```

-4. You have two options to consider: ask the Q&A system a question (5), or run it to see how it works and the evaluation results (6).
+4. You have two options to consider: run *main.py* to see how it works, make some experiments and get the evaluation results (5) or ask the Q&ask the Q&A system a question you want(6).

 5. Then run the following script to process inquiries about a certain ancient world wonder and to obtain rag evaluation: